Data Show Federal Policy Triggered Mortgage Meltdown

 The goal is, everybody who wants to own a home has got a shot at doing so.
 The problem is we have what we call a homeownership gap in America.
 Three-quarters of Anglos own homes, and yet less than 50 percent of African-Americans and Hispanics own homes...So I've set this goal for the country.
 We want 5.5 million more minority homeowners by 2010.

 This statement unfortunately ignored the fact that creditworthiness long has varied by race as well as income, and that studies show blacks in particular have higher rates of default.
 By 2007 HUD stipulated that at least 55 percent of loans acquired by Fannie Mae and Freddie Mac had to meet low- and moderate-income affordability standards.
 The two GSEs complied rather than lose advantages contained in their respective congressional charters, such as exemption from state and local taxes and a $2.25 billion credit line from the Treasury Department.
-In addition, Congress and OFHEO (superseded in 2008 by the Federal Housing Finance Agency) allowed them to be undercapitalized.
+In addition, Congress and OFHEO (superseded in 2008 by the Federal Housing Finance Agency, or FHFA) allowed them to be undercapitalized.
 The GSE figure averaged about $1 in capital for every $20 in assets, whereas the commercial bank standard was $1 per $12.
 Safety and soundness took a back seat to raising the homeownership rate among minorities to the level of "Anglos."
 And if the risk of failure was higher, the unwritten rule of "too big to fail" still applied.
 Washington would come to the rescue in a pinch.

 The fact is neither political party, and no Administration, is blameless; the honest answer is that government policy over many years caused this problem.
 The regulators, in both the Clinton and Bush Administrations, were the enforcers of the reduced lending standards that were essential to the growth in homeownership, and ultimately, the housing bubble.